emmanuelquinton/play-with-kata/bowling/readme.md

 * create acceptance test
     * create game result calculator class with method calculate to be agnostic of the code
     * this class will be refactorize at the end
-* add code for rule
+* add code
   * Game
+  * Adding frame to Game
+  * Frame class
+    * first trie roll in constructor ?
+    * add second roll
+    * sum of frame